Auckland is undergoing fundamental change. Whether this is in transport, building the right types of houses, or even how our sewage gets treated.

 Ratepayers associations have been successfully lobbied since the introduction of the Unitary Plan to create dozens of exceptions for Howick and the surrounding areas.
 These include the retaining of previous height limits in Howick Village and the retaining of several areas like Cockle Bay as single-storey zones.

-This opposition came as a generation of young Aucklanders see a continuing lack of housing, which advocates say can be solved by more intensification.
+This opposition came as a generation of young Aucklanders, like myself, see a continuing lack of housing, which advocates say can be solved by more intensification.
 Whether ratepayers associations and lobby groups with long histories are representative of continually younger ward demographics, with greater concerns about housing affordability, is difficult to gauge.

 Climate Change and the Environment